Tracking your health has become easier with tracking apps and devices. However, using the ideal program can help in finding your true path.

 Fitbit is also a part of Google.
 It can work with or without the Fitbit device.
 The app on itself is limited but offers essential options.

 As you walk or run, your steps are counted.
 Google Fit brings two options: Steps and Heart Points.
-You get 1 heart point for each minute walked at a fast pace.
+You get one point for each minute walk.

-The default target is 6,000 steps and 30 points daily, which means at least 30 minutes of fast-paced activity.
+The default target is 6,000 steps and 30 points daily, which means at least 30 minutes of medium-paced activity.

 You can modify the step goal, but the heart points are based on the WHO’s recommendation.

 We also see the burnt calories, distance, and move minutes data.

 Fitbit shows your steps distance and burnt calories.
 The default target in Fitbit is 10,000, but it can be modified.

 To find the accurate app, I walked 200 steps and recorded them in both.
 Amazingly, both apps recorded the same number of steps, 200.